'He has a gun': School counselor testifies about wrestling gun away from North Scott Junior High student

 North Scott Junior High School guidance counselor Holly Leinhauser recalled questioning the intent of then-12-year-old Luke Andrews.

-“What were you trying to do?” she asked Andrews, after Andrews allegedly pointed a loaded gun at a teacher and pulled the trigger, according to testimony in a Scott County court room Thursday.
+“What were you trying to do?” she asked Andrews, after Andrews pointed a loaded gun at a teacher and pulled the trigger, according to testimony in a Scott County courtroom Thursday.
 “And he said, ‘to end it,’ and then to (end) anyone that got in his way.”

 That question came after Leinhauser and the teacher engaged in an “intense struggle” to successfully wrestle a gun away from Andrews in the hallway on the fifth day of the 2019 school year.